"Die no more, dinosaur."

 Thus the avatar of Christ consciousness here appears as a dinosaur manifested in a contemporary urban setting: he symbolises the potential for the attainment of this mode of being at any point that sentient life exists.
 This is a very different matter to the status of divinity being a thing conferred upon a single, mythological personage by a vicious, malignant creator deity, an individual thereafter to be worshipped as a soul-destroying god of unassuageable guilt.
 As a triceratops bearing a ‘trinity’ of horns, our saurian avatar also represents the tripartite structure of substance, essence and nature which is central to this concept.

 This Dinosaur Christ is nominated by the kanji above his head, and his love for humanity is denoted by the Sacred Heart that he bears upon his breast.
-With his right he makes the sign of benediction, an invocation for divine help, blessing and guidance, and in his left hand he clutches a knife.
+With his right hand he makes the sign of benediction, an invocation for divine help, blessing and guidance, and in his left hand he clutches a knife.
 The knife is an analogue of the upward-pointing triangle symbol that surrounds him, representing rising energy and thereby the spiritual nature of the human being.
 In this configuration the triangle also represents maleness, and so is counterbalanced by the femininity of the moon which can be seen rising over the city.

 The attainment of Christ consciousness is no mean feat, but a glimpse of its mysteries may perhaps be afforded by the use of entheogenic substances.